ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamPlayer/structs/PlayerIcons.md

 )
 ```

-`PlayerIcons` structure provides customizable image icons for video player controls.
+Initializes a new `PlayerIcons` instance with customizable icons for video player controls.
-It allows to specify different icons for various player functionalities,
-enhancing the user interface and experience.

 - Parameters:
   - play: Icon for the play action.
 Defaults to a system-provided play icon.